Samsegun/Samsegun/README.md

 - 💻: I build responsive and performant web apps using the latest tools and technologies.

-- :seedling: Open to Front-end (Full-time, Part-time or Contract) roles.
+- :seedling: Open to Front-end roles.

 - :zap: In my free time, i read books, discuss politics and listen to music🎵.